 The annulment statute provides two situations in which a marriage is voidable:

 For the court to declare a marriage invalid on the grounds provided in the law, evidence must be presented to the court substantiating the basis for the annulment request.

 Examples of situations in which a Kansas court may grant annulment of a voidable marriage include circumstances involving:

 Even if grounds for annulment exist, obtaining an annulment involves a complicated legal process.
-When a Kansas court decides an annulment case, the judge has authority to divide the spouses’ property and assets, as well as order one spouse to pay financial support for a period of time or until the other spouse remarries.
+When a Kansas court decides to annul a marriage, the judge has authority to divide the spouses’ property and assets, as well as order one spouse to pay financial support for a period of time or until the other spouse remarries.

 For information on the grounds for divorce in Kansas, please refer to our blog post, No-Fault Divorce in Kansas.
 If you think your marriage may qualify for annulment, or you are unsure whether to pursue an annulment or divorce, you should discuss your situation with an experienced family law attorney.

 If a court grants a decree of annulment, the marriage is invalid from the very beginning.
 In legal terms, it is as if the marriage never existed.
 In contrast, a divorce decree ends a valid marriage but does not invalidate the marriage.
 The marriage existed legally for the period preceding the divorce decree.